benelan/gh-fzf/README.md

 ## Configuration

-Environment variables are used to configure different options in `gh-fzf`.
+Environment variables are used to configure `gh-fzf`.

 | Variable                 | Description                                                                                                                                                                                                                   | Default                                                                                                      |
 | ------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |